 The application of economic concepts and analysis to managerial decision making.
 The relevance of opportunity cost and marginal analysis.
 Introduction to linear programming as a tool for managerial decision making.
 Production and cost analysis and measurement, with applied examples.
 Market and demand analysis and forecasting with applied examples.
 Problems of price setting.
 The role of non-price competition, such as advertising.
 The cost of capital and capital budgeting.
 An introduction to risk.

 Biological Sciences

-Students must pay the laboratory fee and then use the receipt to obtain a 'course guide' during enrolment from the First Year Registration Centre, Physics Building.
+Students must pay the laboratory fee and then use the receipt to obtain a 'course guide' during Orientation Week from the First Year Science Registration Centre, School of Physics Building.

 17.031 Biology A